ericsonga/TeacherCSP/_sources/CSPIntroData/ch16_exercises.rst

         .. tab:: Question

            Write a function that returns the values at the odd indices in a list.
+The function should take the number list as a parameter.

            .. activecode::  ch16ex8q
                 :nocodelens: